 A year later: Family of retired police chief killed while biking mourns loss, seeks justice

-A year after retired police officer Andreas Probst was killed, his family continues to grieve, all while dealing with a criminal trial involving the two teens accused of running him down.
+A year after Andreas Probst was killed, his family continues to grieve while dealing with a criminal trial involving the two teens accused of running him down.

 A year after retired police chief Andreas Probst was killed on a morning bike ride, his family continues to grieve, all while dealing with a criminal trial involving the two teens accused of purposefully running him down.